Prestatyn: 19th century to present

 The town's population remained at less than 1,000 until the arrival of the railways and the holidaymakers in the 19th and 20th centuries.
 "Sunny Prestatyn" became famous for its beach, clean seas and promenade entertainers, and visiting for a bathe was considered very healthy by city-dwelling Victorians.
 During the Second World War the holiday camps were used as billets for British soldiers, many of whom were also sent to live with locals.

-Prestatyn was the home of the first UK Kwik Save supermarket in 1965; Prestatyn was also the home of the firm's business headquarters.
+Prestatyn was the home of the first UK Kwik Save supermarket in 1965, as well as the firm's business headquarters.
 The Kwik Save store was renamed Somerfield following a takeover in 2007, and was finally demolished in 2008 when surrounding land was bought by Tesco.

 The North Hoyle Offshore Wind Farm was opened in 2003.
 Situated in Liverpool Bay, 5 miles (8 km) off the coast of Prestatyn, it was the UK's first major offshore wind farm.
 It has 30 wind turbines with a combined maximum capacity of 60 megawatts – enough to power 40,000 homes.

 Facilities and attractions

 Although Prestatyn remains a tourist destination and resort town, the town is diversifying in response to the decline of the British seaside holiday.

 The town is at the northern end of the Offa's Dyke Path, although not on Offa's Dyke itself.
 It also marks the eastern end of the North Wales Path, a long-distance coastal route to Bangor, and the western end of the Clwydian Way.
 Other attractions include the remains of Roman baths and the nearby Neolithic mound, the Gop.

 Pontin's Holiday Centre was the location for a 1973 film of the popular British TV series, On the Buses.

+The national trust owned limestone hill Graig Fawr.